goc9000/baon/doc/Full Language Reference and Tutorial.md

     - Then apply subrule 2: (`'000'->'Cover'`) : if the transformed word resulting from applying the previous rule begins with `000`, that part will be replaced with the word `Cover`.
   - The word has now been transformed according to the two rules.

-  Note: the rules within the parantheses can use aliases saved in the main rules, and viceversa.
+  Note: the rules within the parentheses can use aliases saved in the main rules, and viceversa.

 ### Chaining Actions